ysmood/jdb/readme.md

 # Http server quick start

-To allow JDB to serve multiple clients, you can start it as a http server.
+To allow JDB to serve multiple clients, you can start it as a http server (standalone mode).

 Install `jdb` globally.